Lefty to miss PGA Champ. cut, 2nd of season

-CHARLOTTE - For the second straight year but just the third time in his Hall of Fame career, Phil Mickelson has missed two cuts in the same season at the major championships.
+CHARLOTTE, N.C. -- For the second straight year but just the third time in his Hall of Fame career, Phil Mickelson is poised to miss two cuts in the same season at the major championships.

 The five-time major winner, who captured the 2005 PGA Championship, shot a 74 on Friday at Quail Hollow, but his fate was set when he shot 79 in the first round without making a birdie.